NuevoFoundation/workshops/content/english/ml-machine-learning/01-regression.md

 ---
-title: "Linear Regression"
+title: "What is regression?"
 description: "Make computers learn to predict outcomes."
-prereq: "none"
+prereq: "Python"
 icon: ""
 draft: false
+weight: 1
 ---

 # What is regression?